-Generally, manufacturers in the RV industry enter into repurchase agreements with lending institutions which have provided wholesale floorplan financing to dealers.
+Generally, manufacturers in the RV industry enter into repurchase agreements with lending institutions that have provided wholesale floorplan financing to dealers.
 Most dealers' RVs are financed on a "floorplan" basis under which a bank or finance company lends the dealer all, or substantially all, of the purchase price, collateralized by a security interest in the RVs purchased.

 Our repurchase agreements provide that, in the event of default by the dealer on the agreement to pay the lending institution, we will repurchase the financed merchandise.
 The terms of these agreements, which generally can last up to 18 months, provide that our liability will be the lesser of remaining principal owed by the dealer to the lending institution, or dealer invoice less periodic reductions based on the time since the date of the original invoice.
 In certain instances, we also repurchase inventory from our dealers due to state law or regulatory requirements that govern voluntary or involuntary relationship terminations.
 Although laws vary from state to state, some states have laws in place that require manufacturers of RVs to repurchase current inventory if a dealership exits the business.
-Our total contingent liability on all repurchase agreements was approximately \$768.7 million and \$713.1 million at November 25, 2017 and August 26, 2017, respectively, with the increase attributed primarily due to growth in the Towable Segment.
+Our total contingent liability on all repurchase agreements was approximately \$923.2 million and \$713.1 million at February 24, 2018 and August 26, 2017, respectively, with the increase attributed primarily due to growth in the Towable segment.

 Our risk of loss related to these repurchase commitments is significantly reduced by the potential resale value of any products that are subject to repurchase and is spread over numerous dealers and lenders.
 The aggregate contingent liability related to our repurchase agreements represents all financed dealer inventory at the period reporting date subject to a repurchase agreement, net of the greater of periodic reductions per the agreement or dealer principal payments.
 Based on the repurchase exposure as previously described and our historical loss experience, we established an associated loss reserve.
-Our accrued losses on repurchases were \$0.8 million as of November 25, 2017 and \$0.7 million as of August 26, 2017 and are included in Accrued expenses - Other on the Consolidated Balance Sheets.
+Our accrued losses on repurchases were \$0.9 million as of February 24, 2018 and \$0.7 million as of August 26, 2017 and are included in Accrued expenses - Other on the Consolidated Balance Sheets.
 Repurchase risk is affected by the credit worthiness of our dealer network and we do not believe there is a reasonable likelihood that there will be a material change in the estimates or assumptions used to establish the loss reserve for repurchase commitments.

-There was no activity related to repurchase agreements during the three months ended November 25, 2017 and November 26, 2016.
+There was no material activity related to repurchase agreements during the three and six months ended February 24, 2018 and February 25, 2017.